dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-api/service-tokens.md

 :::
 ## Permissions for service account tokens

-You can assign service account tokens any role available in dbt Cloud.
-When you assign a role to a token, you will also be able to choose whether to grant that permissions to all projects in the account or to specific projects.
+You can assign service account tokens any permission set available in dbt Cloud.
+When you assign a permission set to a token, you will also be able to choose whether to grant that permissions to all projects in the account or to specific projects.

-The following permission list summarizes each role.
-For more details about the permissions in these roles, see "[Enterprise permissions](/docs/dbt-cloud/access-control/enterprise-permissions)."
+The following permission list summarizes each permission set.
+For more details about the permissions in these sets, see "[Enterprise permissions](/docs/dbt-cloud/access-control/enterprise-permissions)."

 **Account Admin service token:**<br/>
 Account Admin service tokens have full `read + write` access to an account, so please use them with caution.
 For more on these permissions, see [Account Admin](docs/dbt-cloud/access-control/enterprise-permissions#account-admin) on the Enterprise Permissions page.